-The range and clinical impact of cognitive impairment in French patients with ALS: a cross-sectional study of neuropsychological test performance.
+The range and clinical impact of cognitive impairment in French patients with ALS: A cross-sectional study of neuropsychological test performance

 ABSTRACT Our objective was to assess the spectrum and clinical associations of cognitive impairment in French patients with ALS, and determine the effect of cognitive impairment on survival in this population.
 One hundred and thirty-one patients were enrolled in a cross-sectional cohort study of neuropsychological test performance.
 ANOVA and χ(2) tests assessed differences in clinical characteristics between impaired and unimpaired patients; multiple regression determined which features contributed most strongly to cognitive status, and Cox models compared survival.
 Fifty-three patients (40%) were categorized as cognitively impaired based on test performance.
 Thirteen (10%) patients had frontotemporal dementia (FTD) clinically; all scored in the moderate to severely impaired range on testing.
 Impaired patients had less education (p = 0.001), and severely impaired patients were more likely to have bulbar onset than unimpaired patients (p < 0.001).
 Severe cognitive impairment predicted shorter survival (p = 0.007), even when controlled for motor severity (p = 0.001).
 In summary, 10% of a consecutive series of French ALS patients had overt dementia and 40% were cognitively impaired by neuropsychological testing.
 We conclude that lower education level and possibly bulbar-onset ALS were associated with impairment.
 As in other causes of dementia, higher education attainment may protect against clinical cognitive deterioration in ALS.
 French patients with severe cognitive impairment have shorter survival time.

 [Show abstract] [Hide abstract]

 ABSTRACT: Neuroimaging allows investigating the extent of neurological systems degeneration in amyotrophic lateral sclerosis (ALS).
 Advanced MRI methods can detect changes related to the degeneration of upper motor neurons but have also demonstrated the participation of other systems such as the sensory system or basal ganglia, demonstrating in vivo that ALS is a multisystem disorder.
 Structural and functional imaging also allows studying dysfunction of brain areas associated with cognitive signs.
 From a biomarker perspective, numerous studies using diffusion tensor imaging showed a decrease of fractional anisotropy in the intracranial portion of the corticospinal tract but its diagnostic value at the individual level remains limited.
 A multiparametric approach will be required to use MRI in the diagnostic workup of ALS.
 A promising avenue is the new methodological developments of spinal cord imaging that has the advantage to investigate the two motor system components that are involved in ALS, that is, the lower and upper motor neuron.
 For all neuroimaging modalities, due to the intrinsic heterogeneity of ALS, larger pooled banks of images with standardized image acquisition and analysis procedures are needed.
-In this paper, we will review the main findings obtained with MRI, PET, SPECT, and nuclear magnetic resonance spectroscopy in ALS.BioMed Research International 04/2014; 2014:467560. · 2.71 Impact Factor
+In this paper, we will review the main findings obtained with MRI, PET, SPECT, and nuclear magnetic resonance spectroscopy in ALS.BioMed Research International 04/2014; 2014:467560.
+DOI:10.1155/2014/467560 · 2.71 Impact Factor